ZapFile.ai

 WeTransfer's download page is clean and professional-looking — no ads, no prompts to create an account before the download button.
 This matters more than people realize.
 When you send a file to a client or a collaborator, the download experience reflects on you.
 A clean, simple download page is a professional experience.
 An ad-stuffed download page with multiple "sign up for free" prompts before the download button creates a bad impression that's entirely about the service, not the file you sent.

 Limitation: WeTransfer does have your file on its servers.
 It scans for malware and policy violations.
-The privacy model is meaningfully weaker than Zapfile's zero-server-storage approach.
+The privacy model is meaningfully weaker than Zapfile's auto-delete approach.
 For most casual use cases this is acceptable.
 For legally sensitive files, medical information, financial documents, or anything with genuine confidentiality requirements, it's not the right tool.

 Wormhole: No-Signup with End-to-End Encryption